gogocat/dataBind/README.md

 The resolver callback will receive a `context` object; because inside the resolver function `this` is refer to window.
 `context` object is the same object as `simpleComponent` in this example.

 To re-render the component, just call `render`.
 As mentioned, this function is an asynchronous and debounced operation.
 This mean, doesn't matter how many times it get call it will only make change to DOM once.
-Minimise browser repaint/reflow whever data updated.
+Minimise browser repaint/reflow.

-For edge case usage; pass an optional setting object when calling `render` to control what binding should be render or not.
+For edge case; pass an optional setting object when calling `render` to control what binding should be render or not.
 ```javascript
 {
     templateBinding: true,